Omicron in Europe: Where has the new COVID variant been detected?

 Denmark

+Cases in Denmark tripled in 48 hours, with 183 confirmed infections as of December 5 according to the country's health authorities.
+Previously, only 18 cases had been confirmed with a further 42 suspected infections.

-On Sunday, Denmark’s health authorities confirmed the presence of the variant in the country.
-Two people are currently infected.
-A school in Odense was closed on Monday pending the results of sequencing analysis following a suspected case of COVID-19 discovered in a student.
+The SSI public health institute first confirmed the presence of the variant in the country on November 28 with two people confirmed cases.
+A school in Odense was closed the following day pending the results of sequencing analysis following a suspected case of COVID-19 discovered in a student.

 Finland

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 6.